Get Email Updates

 1. CPCs Use Misleading Advertising and Language

 CPCs use advertising designed to mimic those of legitimate health care providers.
-In an attempt to attract women considering abortion, many CPCs have neutral names for their centers, like‘Center for Pregnancy Care’ or ‘Pregnancy Help Center.’
-Other CPCs use intentionally misleading names like "A Woman’s Choice,” "Women for Choice,” or "Women’s Center,” leading women to believe that they can offer information on all options when facing an unintended pregnancy.
+In an attempt to attract women considering abortion, many CPCs have neutral names for their centers, like ‘Center for Pregnancy Care’ or ‘Pregnancy Help Center.’
+Other CPCs use intentionally misleading names like "A Woman’s Choice,” "Women for Choice,” or "Women’s Center,” leading women to believe that they will be offered information on all options when facing an unintended pregnancy.

 CPC advertisements use intentionally misleading language.
-Whether listed in the Yellow Pages under ‘abortion’ or ‘abortion services,’ plastered on highway billboards, or covering the walls of buses (and other means of public transportation), these CPC advertisements often ask readers, "Scared?
+Whether listed in the Yellow Pages under ‘abortion’ or ‘abortion services,’ plastered on highway billboards, or covering the walls of buses and other means of public transportation, these CPC advertisements ask readers, "Scared?
 Pregnant?
 "Need Help?”
 Often times, CPCs also target college-aged women, low-income women, and women of color.

-CPC advertisements tend to focus on their free pregnancy tests, counseling, and confidentiality without mentioning their limited or entirely non-medical staff, and anti-choice messaging.
+CPC advertisements tend to focus on free pregnancy tests, counseling, and confidentiality without mentioning their limited or non-existent medical staff and anti-choice messaging.
 Likewise, CPCs are often located in close proximity to an actual medical clinic, with the hopes of intentionally misleading women who are seeking reproductive health care services.

 Additionally, CPCs use biased language when speaking with women about their potential pregnancies.
 Most CPC counselors refer to the embryo and fetus, regardless of gestational period, as a ‘baby’ or ‘child.’
 This language is not medically accurate and is full of unsolicited judgment that women who are already facing a difficult decision don’t need to encounter.